 Breastfeeding can be especially challenging this month.
 We can help with tips about latching on, common feeding positions, and more.
 See our guide in Breastfeeding Basics.

-If your baby is fussy at feeding time, (whether breastfeeding or formula feeding), ask your pediatrician how you can help them feel better.
+If your baby is fussy at feeding time (whether breastfeeding or formula feeding), ask your baby's pediatrician how you can help them feel better.
 In addition, our Tummy Trouble Tool can give you ways to ease their discomfort.

 Easing into the new feeding ritual: